actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 - **GuardDuty**

 I configured guardduty for account wide threat detection.
 It monitors CloudTrail API call logs, VPC Flow Logs, and DNS query logs.
+I chose RUNTIME MONITORING alonside EKS ADDON MANAGEMENT and EC2 AGENT MANAGEMENT over EKS RUNTIME MONITORING because EKS Runtime Monitoring only monitors threats within the Kubernetes layer.
+Runtime Monitoring covers both the container layer AND the underlying EC2 host, making it able to detect threats that have already escaped the container boundary and are executing directly on the node OS.

-I enabled runtime monitoring with eks addon management and ec2 agent management, audit logs to provide visibility into events at the Kubernetes control plane like privilege escalations, suspicious exec commands, or abnormal API call patterns from service accounts, s3 data events, ebs malware protection, and lambda network logs monitoring.
+I enabled EKS AUDIT LOGS to provide visibility into events at the Kubernetes control plane like privilege escalations, suspicious exec commands, or abnormal API call patterns from service accounts.

+I also enabled S3 DATA EVENTS to detect unauthorized access or exfiltration of sensitive data from my S3 buckets, EBS MALWARE PROTECTION to scan volumes attached to the EKS nodes for malware that could persist across container restarts, and Lambda network activity monitoring to detect anomalous outbound connections from the Lambda remediation functions that could indicate a compromised function making unauthorized calls.

 - **AWS Config**

-I also enabled AWS config to detect misconfigurations for autoremediation and maintaning the required security posture.
+I also enabled AWS config to detect misconfigurations for autoremediation and maintaining the required security posture.

+My config rules monitor for when ssh port, database, and vault sensitive ports are configured open and autoremedates to protect from accidental or deliberate exposure.
+It also monitors and alerts when  EBS encryption is  disabled for human intervention.

 I created a dedicated KMS customer-managed key for the Config S3 bucket rather than reusing the CloudTrail key or any other existing key.
 The is to contain blast radius in a case of compromise.

 - **Security Hub**